haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 # Self contained rundir (to avoid problems with long filename paths)
 self_contained = true

+# Post-processing to generate statistics and plots
+postprocess = true

 # Cleaning to compress files and save space
 clean = true